tus/tus-js-client/README.md

 Start or resume the upload using the specified file.
 If no `file` property is available the error handler will be called.
-If you supplied your own URL using the `url` property the client will try to resume using this URL.
+If you supplied your own URL using the `uploadUrl` option the client will try to resume using this URL.
 If not, the client will look up if the file has been (fully or partially) uploaded and tries to resume.
 If no upload can be resume it will create a new upload using the supplied